hassanmahamudtalha/Library-System-Management-MySQL/README.md

 # 📚 Library Management System – MySQL Project

-Here’s a **project summary** you can include at the top of your GitHub repository (like in a `README.md`).
-It provides a clear, concise overview of your **Library Management SQL Analysis** project:

----

 ### 🔍 Summary

 This project focuses on analyzing data from a **Library Management System** using **SQL**.
 It showcases a comprehensive set of 50+ queries designed to extract meaningful insights from a relational database containing tables like `books`, `issue`, `return`, `employe`, `member`, and `branch`.